|Rewards Rating:||4.3 / 5|

 Other Notable Features: Automatic gold status, Diamond status each year you spend $40,000, 25% bonus on Honors base points, free weekend night each year you spend $15,000, 5th night free, free room upgrades, 10 free Priority Pass lounge passes, no foreign transaction fee (See rates and fees), baggage insurance, return protection, purchase protection, entertainment access

-Hilton Honors American Express Ascend Card Review: More Details
+Hilton Honors American Express Surpass Card Review: More Details

-With a generous introductory bonus, great earning rate and plenty of additional perks, the Hilton Honors American Express Ascend card is a rewarding option for any Hilton loyalist.
-For a modest $95 annual fee, the Ascend card is packed with value.
+With a generous introductory bonus, great earning rate and plenty of additional perks, the Hilton Honors American Express Surpass card is a rewarding option for any Hilton loyalist.
+For a modest $95 annual fee, the Surpass card is packed with value.

-The intro bonus on the Hilton Honors Ascend card is one of the largest available among any rewards card – a whopping 125,000 points if you spend $2,000 in the first three months.
+The intro bonus on the Hilton Honors Surpass card is one of the largest available among any rewards card – a whopping 130,000 points if you spend $4,000 in the first four months.
 Despite the fact that Hilton Honors points are inflated and worth around half of the average rewards point, this is still an incredibly valuable offer.
-If you use all these points at the lowest tier of Hilton hotel, you can get up to 25 free nights.
+If you use all these points at the lowest tier of Hilton hotel, you can get up to 26 free nights.
+The bonus is currently at its peak — slightly higher than the previous offer of 125,000 points for spending $2,000 in the first three months — so now is a great time to apply.

-Unfortunately, the bonus is only available to new Hilton Honors Ascend cardholders.
-If you have ever had the card (or the now retired Hilton Honors Surpass card), you won’t qualify for the offer.
+Unfortunately, the bonus is only available to new Hilton Honors Surpass cardholders.
+If you have ever had the card, you won’t qualify for the offer.

 This is a very lucrative earning rate, but keep in mind that Hilton points don’t stretch quite as far as the average rewards point.